 If you’re looking at a complete system that includes a pump or turbine, always check the rated annual usage (listed by gallons per year or month).
 You can gauge how much you need to spend by weighing your spraying requirements against the number of gallons a machine is recommended for in a given year, as well as by deciding on your power and accuracy needs.

 In terms of guns, more money gets you a more efficient, accurate, and consistent spray.
 It’ll also buy you something with a more ergonomic and user-friendly design that’s more enjoyable to use for long periods of time.

-Cheaper guns are usually heavier in the hand, more awkward to use and less efficient.
-They’ll produce more overspray, and a less finely atomized finish.
-While there’s certainly a difference in overall quality as you go up the price ladder, the fluid tip and spray cap are where you really want to invest your money.
+Cheaper guns are usually heavier in the hand, more awkward to use, and less efficient.
+They’ll produce more overspray and a less finely atomized finish.
+While there’s certainly a difference in overall quality as you go up the price ladder, the fluid tip and spray cap is where you really want to invest your money.

 The most expensive spray guns have the most precisely machined tips, which is what makes the most difference in your results.
 That precise machining results in a gun that sprays uniformly every time, without you having to fiddle.

 More expensive guns are obviously a bigger investment, but if you work professionally, you’ll find that the guns pay for themselves through all the materials you save, and the time they save you using them because they produce such a superior finish

 It’s often a good idea to have a few tips on hand, whether you’re working from a pump set or an air compressor.
 You should have one for thick things like latex, one for precision finishes like varnish or clear coat on cars, and one general-purpose tip (usually the one that comes with your gun).
 Be sure to figure those extra tips into your budget calculations!

 So, let’s get down to brass tacks: how much should you be spending?

 - Casual DIYers: $50-$500

 - Professionals and passionate hobbyists doing high-end work: $1000-$2500